toluwajosh/toluwajosh.github.io/_posts/2020-01-04-about-free-video-editors.md

 title: About Free Video Editors
 comments: true
 tag: Quick
-excerpt: I have spent some considerable time in the last 3 days looking for a quick, easy-to-use and FREE video editor.
+excerpt: I have spent some considerable time in the past 3 days looking for a quick, easy-to-use and FREE video editor.
 I have tested most of the recommended options on the internet.
 These are my findings.
 ---

-I have spent some considerable time in the last 3 days looking for a quick, easy-to-use and FREE video editor.
+I have spent some considerable time in the past 3 days looking for a quick, easy-to-use and FREE video editor.
 I have tested most of the recommended options on the internet;

 - [Filmora](https://filmora.wondershare.com/){:target="_blank"},
 - [KdenLive](https://kdenlive.org/en/){:target="_blank"},